slyedoc/bevy_sly_blender/readme.md

 Currently focused on an ideal happy path rather supporting every use case.

-Using blender 4.2 main branch, there is a bug causing crashes during gltf export that is fixed on main.
+Using [Blender 4.2 main branch](https://github.com/blender/blender), on 4.1  there is a bug causing crashes during gltf export that is fixed on main branch.
+[Build notes here](https://developer.blender.org/docs/handbook/building_blender/)

 Also using main branch for gltf export plugin.